 The Benefits of Stem Cells

 Analogous stem cells are cells that have been derived from a patient’s own body.
 For this reason, there is a low risk of an adverse immune reaction.
-While there are various types of analogous stem cells that can be harvested from patients, adipose (fat) derived stem cells have shown great promise for the treatment of numerous disorders.
+While there are various types of analogous stem cells that can be harvested from patients, adipose (fat) derived stem cells have proved beneficial for numerous disorders.

 Stem Cell Therapy for CRPS / RSD

-Additionally, stem cells have been used successfully in the treatment of generalized musculoskeletal pain.
-A recent review2 provides a summary of how stem cells have proven beneficial for the novel treatment of chronic pain.
+Additionally, stem cells have been used successfully in the therapy of generalized musculoskeletal pain.
+A recent review provides a summary of how stem cells have proven beneficial for a novel therapy for chronic pain.
 Adipose derived stem cells are an exciting new frontier in the management of chronic pain because of their engraftment capability and ability to differentiate and integrate within the host for repair of damaged tissue.
 Recent studies have shown that adipose derived stem cells are also able to recruit local cells to induce repairs.
-For patients with CRPS / RSD, this defining characteristic can mean freedom from pain.
+For patients with CRPS / RSD, this defining characteristic can mean freedom from or decrease of pain.